curiousest/curiousest.github.io/_posts/2019-09-07-activities-guiding-my-professional-career.md

 I find a variety of roles interesting, but none of them are perfect matches or paths for my entire career.

-As middle/executive management, I develop a great overview of the whole organization, but I miss out on understanding systems/technologies necessary to understand related companies/complex systems.
+As middle/executive management, I develop a great overview of the whole organization, but I miss out on deep understanding of systems/technologies that drive the company and are a source of great risk and uncertainty.

-As a principal/architect individual contributor, I get deep understanding of systems and many mentoring opportunities, but I miss out on understanding the whole organization.
+As a principal/architect individual contributor, I get a deep understanding of systems and many mentoring opportunities, but I miss out on understanding the whole organization.

-As a consultant or solutions architect, I get to understand customer companies in my domain of expertise, but I'm not getting the deep and holistic understanding of my company like I would be getting in management or individual contribution roles, reducing my future ability to coach companies or mentor executives.
+As a consultant or solutions architect, I get to understand customer companies in my domain of expertise, but I'm not getting the deep and holistic understanding of my company that I would be getting in management or individual contribution roles, reducing my future ability to coach companies or mentor executives.